jacob-sycoff/aml-white-blood-cell-classifier/README.md

 # acute-myeloid-leukemia-blood-cell-classification
-Uses deep learning to classify types of white blood cells in blood smear slide images to aid in A
+This repository contains the code for a blood cell classification algorithm for use in Acute Myeloid Leukemia (AML) diagnosis.
+Deep learning is used to classify types of white blood cells in blood smear slide images to aid in AML diagnosis and research.
+It returns the number of each type of blood cell present within a set window size as well as a prediction for whether or not the patient has AML.
+This has the ability to revolutionize AML diagnosis, as current methods involve invasive procedures.